Mediterranean Food Trivia Quiz Questions With Answers

 Greek cookery makes wide use of what?

-A: Olives, cheese, aubergine, courgette, lemon juice, vegetables, herbs,
+, aubergine, courgette, lemon juice, vegetables, herbs,

 Spaghetti alle vongole is a typical Italian dish of pasta with what?